When suggestions are available, use the up and down arrows to scroll through the list and the enter key to confirm a choice

 Ethical development of activities and partnerships

-Several topics are addressed, including the protection of company assets, IT security, protection of personal data, respect for competition, human rights, as well as environment and the development of local communities.
+Edenred's has defined the expected behaviors within the company and outlined them in its charter of ethics for all Group employees and in its Supplier Charter of ethics published in 2023.
+This charter emphasizes the responsible practices expected across the supply chain and aligns with Edenred’s global Sustainable procurement policy.
+Several topics are addressed, including the protection of company assets, IT security, protection of personal data, respect for competition, human rights, and the development of local communities.

-Through its tax policy, Edenred pledges to comply with transparency requirements and with its obligations to report and pay taxes, in accordance with the applicable laws of the countries in which it operates and with international tax standards and treaties.
+Edenred is also committed, through its tax policy, to complying with all reporting and tax payments obligations and transparency requirements under the applicable laws of the countries in where it operates, as well as with international tax standards and treaties.

 As an employer and service provider, Edenred is subject to personal data protection rules that protect the identity, privacy or freedoms of individuals.
 Edenred has therefore put in place an organizational structure, tools, and a series of processes to provide training, support and expertise to operating units.
 This policy is widely disseminated within the Group, and is based, in particular, on the principle of respect for privacy.
 The priority issues it deals with are IT security as well as the protection of personal data.